TTC's 11 Guiding Practices

 Travel in HERO Mode

-Travel like a HERO; with Heart, fully Engaged, with steady Resolve, and completely Open to the experience.
+Travel like a HERO; Be Humble, be Engaged, be Resilient, be Open to the experience.
 Having Heart is to care about yourself, others, and your destination.
 It’s being vulnerable and real in order to connect, and being humble enough to be a steward of the places you have the privilege to go.
 Keep your sense of humor.
 Laugh every day.
 Be mindful without taking yourself too seriously.
 Engage your surroundings to be an active participant, not just a passive observer or consumer.
 Steady your resolve to willingly take on challenges, push your boundaries, go outside of your comfort zone, and truly explore.
 Open yourself to be free of expectation, entitlement, and judgment, accepting the experience for what it is, what it has to teach, and accepting yourself for who you are.

 Embrace Ritual & Ceremony